farazjam/zenject-test-projects/README.md

 - Most basic level hello world in standard unity style and with basic dependency injection
 - This helps distinguish how DI (Dependency Injection) and Binding will change things for us

+## Project2: Z2-cube-spawner
+- Demonstrates how to spawn cubes in a standard unity way vs DI's way
+-